According to the

 6. Protect the Business

-After spending money and priceless time to build a business, it makes sense to want to protect it.
+After spending money and priceless time to build a business, it makes sense to protect it.
 It’s almost like driving a car without insurance.
 A disaster recovery plan is like insurance for businesses, bringing peace of mind in the event of undesirable occurrences.

 On average, 96% of businesses with a plan are able to fully recover, and get back on track to continued and successful operations.